Why is my peace lily drooping? A houseplant expert shares advice, plus how to fix it

 1. Improper watering

-2. Incorrect levels of sunlight
+2. Incorrect levels of humidity

 3. Plant pests

-It's something most of us dread, pest control.
+It's something most of us dread: pest control.
 Whether it's knowing how to get rid of flies in your home or how to keep away flying ants in your garden, every season can pose a new threat to your plants.
 Unfortunately, your peace lily is not safe from pests either.

 FAQ